+44 (0) 1479 831 331 info@scotmountainholidays.com

 Scottish Snow-holing: Best Practice in Modern Conditions

 Snow-holing has a long and established tradition in Scotland’s winter mountains and in alpine and arctic regions worldwide.
-Thanks to the expansive Cairngorm Plateau and the powerful winds that sweep across it, vast quantities of snow still accumulate in sheltered lee areas.
-Many established snow-hole sites retain snow until July or August, making this one of the most sustainable winter mountaineering activities.
+Vast amounts of snow still build up in sheltered lee areas on the high, wind-swept Cairngorm Plateau.
+Many snow-hole sites often hold snow into July, making this a sustainable winter mountaineering activity.
 However, as Andy Bateman* of Scot Mountain Holidays questions, it’s worth asking whether traditional snow-holing techniques remain appropriate for Scotland’s increasingly mild and variable winter climate.
+Do we stick with traditional and when it doesn’t work declare snow-holing “dangerous”, or do we prioritize safety and adapt?

 Understanding Scottish Winter Temperatures